stevebeer/openvpn-server/README.md

 to access using SFTP or SCP, which you'll need to do to move the profile to your client machine.

-To generate additional client .ovpn profiles for other devices you'd like to connect to the VPN, simply cd into OpenVPN-Setup, execute the MakeOVPN script, and repeat the above steps for each
+To generate additional client .ovpn profiles for other devices you'd like to connect to the VPN, simply cd into OpenVPN-Setup and execute the MakeOVPN script, repeating the above steps, for each
 client:

 ```shell